We’ve all heard that breakfast is the most important meal of the day. But did you know that cereal is great choice for breakfast?

-Plus, cereal is often lower in sodium and sugar than many popular breakfast options.1 In fact, sugar in cereals contributes only 4 percent of daily sugar intake and 5 percent of daily sodium intakes in children,2 yet the sugar and sodium in cereals add taste and texture that help the consumption of important nutrients.
+Plus, cereal is often lower in sodium and sugar than many popular breakfast options.1 In fact, breakfast cereals contribute less than 3 percent of total daily sugar and sodium intakes in children,3 yet the sugar and sodium in cereals add taste and texture that help the consumption of important nutrients.

 - Foodworks (2007).
 Version 5.
 Xyris software.